debbyuzuegbu/debbyuzuegbu/README.md

 - 😊 Pronouns: She/her

-- 🌱 I’m currently learning **React.js**
+- 🌱 I’m skilled at **React.js**

-- 💡 Fun fact: I'm currently studying at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.
+- 💡 Fun fact: I'm done at Access bank and I schooled at AltSchool Africa [School of Software Engineering](https://altschoolafrica.com/schools/engineering) Class of 2022.

 - 👨‍💻 Some of my project are on my portfolio

-- 💬 Ask me about anything ** react.js, javascript, Html ,css **
+- 💬 Ask me about anything ** Next.js, react.js, javascript, Html ,css **

 - 📫 You can reach out to me via my email **debbyuzuegbu@gmail.com**

-- 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
+- 😊 I’m looking for help with open source projects, hackathons, and mid-level opportunities.

 <h3 align="left">Connect with me:</h3>
 <p align="left">